dotnet/csharplang/proposals/low-level-struct-improvements.md

     a.
 Identify the escape scopes that line up with the locations identified above
     b.
 Identify the escape scopes of all inputs to the method that are returnable (don't line up with `scoped` parameters)

 If any value in 2.b is smaller than 2.a then the method call must be illegal.
-For the sake of this exercise we can simplify *ref-safe-to-escape* and *safe-to-escape* to simply *escape-scope*.
 Let's look at a few examples to illustrate the rules:

 ```c#
 ref struct R { }